Regan Hagar: Brad

 Regan Hagar was the drummer for the band Brad, which was active between 1992 until Shawn Smith's death in 2019.
 The band has released six albums.

 Although Stone Gossard and Shawn Smith usually wrote the songs, Hagar made contributions such as "Tea Bag", which was released on their 2012 album United We Stand.
 The song was written and recorded at an earlier date.
 Hagar was also a member of the Brad offshoot band, Satchel, which has since refolded back into Brad.

 The Little Ships

 Based in Seattle, US and Stratford-upon-Avon, England, Regan joined the transatlantic band in early 2015.
 Their debut album, Alone Together, was released in the summer of 2016.

 Personal life

+In 1994, Hagar and Gossard started the independent label Loosegroove Records.
+During the 1990s, the label released music by bands such as Malfunkshun, Weapon of Choice, Devilhead, Ponga, Queens of the Stone Age, and Brad.
+The label closed in 2000 and its catalog was sold to Lakeshore Entertainment, although Hagar and Gossard resurrected the Loosegroove name in 2020.

 Hagar also works as a freelance graphic designer and has worked on many album's artwork.
 He took up graphic design to help support his family, since being a musician was not very profitable.
 Initially his career as a graphic designer was overlooked because people thought of him as a musician.
 He created the album art for Eddie Vedder's ukulele album "Ukulele Songs", which was released in 2011.
 Hagar became involved with Vedder's band Pearl Jam's art design after he designed Lance Mercer's book 5x1—Pearl Jam Through the Eye of Lance Mercer.